All Posts

 8. How Long Can You Store CCTV Footage?

-By law, video data including CCTV footage should be kept no longer than is needed for use in legal proceedings, insurance claims or any other ICO-approved purpose.
+By law in the UK, video data including CCTV footage should be kept no longer than is needed for use in legal proceedings, insurance claims or any other ICO-approved purpose.
 Typically our clients hold CCTV footage for 30 days.

 9.Is it Legal to Record Audio on CCTV (UK)?